Kinto/kinto.js/docs/tutorial.md

 > #### Notes
 >
 > - The Cliquetis API heavily relies on [Promises](https://developer.mozilla.org/en-US/docs/Mozilla/JavaScript_code_modules/Promise.jsm/Promise).
-Don't hesitate to learn a but more about them before digging further into this tutorial.
+Don't hesitate to [learn a bit more](http://pouchdb.com/2015/05/18/we-have-a-problem-with-promises.html) about them before digging further into this tutorial.

 ## Updating a task